Defamation and False Light

 New Jersey Workplace Defamation Attorneys

 Defamation and False LightLies and misleading statements about you can be damaging to both your reputation and your career.
 Among other things, they can make it much more difficult for you to advance at your job, or to find another job.
-Perhaps worse yet, defamation of character to your employer potentially could lead to you getting suspended, fired or disciplined at your current job.
+Perhaps worse yet, defamation of character by your employer potentially could lead to you getting suspended, fired or disciplined at your current job.

 Unlike most other employment law claims, defamation claims typically are against the individual who made the false statement about you, rather than against your employer.
 However, it is possible you could have a claim against your employer if the company (or government entity) you work for made the false statement, such as if it was part of an official announcement or statement published by the company, or the employee who defamed you was acting in the scope of his employment when he or she did so.